eugenehan94/EclipseWebsiteProject/README.md

 Added JSTL to the code along side of the scriplet tags

 Once the user logs in, it welcomes them by the username.
-Currently haven't gave any functions to the links and buttons
+Currently links and buttons have no function.